vicentescardoso/company_bankruptcy_study/company_bankruptcy_study.md

 in predicting the likelihood of a company facing financial distress.

 The dataset used in this analysis was collected from reliable proprietary sources, ensuring data integrity and accuracy.
+It has data from a set of companies in 2008 and all data refer to this period.
 It encompasses a wide range of features, including liquidity ratios, profitability measures, debt levels, and other financial metrics.
 These variables offer a comprehensive view of a company’s financial position